• Skip to main content

 More ADHD Awareness

-• Several kids teens walking in a high school hall with the text "social anxiety & ADHD."
+• Several kids teens walking in a high school hall.

 Can ADHD Cause Social Anxiety?

-• A stressed out woman with her hands on her head with the text "overthinking & ADHD"
+• A woman thinking with her eyes closed and with her hands on her head.

 Is Overthinking a Sign of ADHD?
 Helpful Tips & Strategies